awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

 #### [ Amazon Lex ]
 + **Barge\-in**

   Barge\-in is enabled globally by default\.
 You can disable it in the Amazon Lex console\.
 For more information, see [Enabling your bot to be interrupted by your user](https://docs.aws.amazon.com/lexv2/latest/dg/interrupt-bot.html)\.
+Additionally, you can modify barge\-in behavior, by using the `allow-interrupt` session attribute\.
+For more information, see [ Configuring timeouts for capturing user input](https://docs.aws.amazon.com/lexv2/latest/dg/session-attribs-speech.html)\.

 ------
 #### [ Amazon Lex \(Classic\) ]